ShannaSeigel/slipbox/_posts/2020-08-28-blog-post-test2.md

 ### H3 Subtitle

 👋 Here we see the contents of a blog post.
+I learned not to put a colon (:) in the title info.